markusedlin/StaccCodeChallenge/README.md

 - Issues:
     * Gap between Alias and first seen if the person doesn't have more than one alias
-    * Huge node_modules folder containing lots of files, not knowing how many of them are necessary.
-I'm not super familiar with this, and have decided to keep it.
+    * Huge node_modules folder containing lots of files, only runnable if you have folder (only way I found a solution so quickly, as i'm not super familiar with node)
+        - get folder:
+            * go into root directory
+            * npm install -g create-react-app
+            * create-react-app github-requester

 - Struggled with:
     * Setting it up within only an html file after already setting it up through a node localhost, so I stuck with the npm method